Michael Dwyer (architect): George F. Baker Jr. carriage house (69 East 93rd Street)

 Jenrette abandoned his plan to renovate No. 69 when he bought the house next door for a second time and returned to 67 East 93rd Street.

-Edgewater on the Hudson
+Edgewater, on the Hudson River

-In 1996, Jenrette engaged Dwyer to design a guesthouse at Edgewater, his villa on the Hudson River, described by Jenrette as a "small Grecian temple with four columns of the Doric order framing a large porch looking downriver.
+In 1995, Jenrette engaged Dwyer & Sae-Eng to design a guesthouse at Edgewater, his villa on the Hudson River, described by Jenrette as a "small Grecian temple with four columns of the Doric order framing a large porch looking downriver.
 Viewed from the front porch of Edgewater across the lagoon, the new structure serves as an architectural folly extending the sweep of the landscape to the north."

 Michael Dwyer also relocated the swimming pool and added a poolhouse, characterized by Jenrette as "charming... with four Doric columns along the side of the pool.
 The effect is quite Roman—rather like a small corner of Hadrian's Villa."
 The distance from the guest house to the pool house and back to the main house is a one-mile walk along the riverbank.